softwarewolves/softwarewolves.github.io/practical.md

 Practical information
 ---

-The session is typically done in pairs, although individuals and larger teams are also possible.
+The session is typically done in pairs, although individuals and larger teams can also participate.
 The session is well suited for 3 till 5 teams.

+Example day program
+---
 The session typically takes 6-hours.
 In the past we have run it as a session starting in the morning with a break at lunch, or as a session starting after lunch and running a bit later in the evening.

-Example day program
----

 - 13:00 Introduction to game and stories, how to get started, team formation
 - 13:15 Dev Iteration